 Take photos of your skin and moles during your skin checks so you can later compare and see if anything has changed.

-It is helpful to photograph individual moles and marks that you want to keep an eye on.
+It is helpful to photograph individual moles and marks that you want to keep an eye on and be extra aware of any atypical moles.
 You should also photograph larger areas of your skin to watch out for any new spots.
 As we mentioned earlier: In adults, 71% of melanomas show up as new lesions.

 The premium version of the Miiskin app enables you to: